Paubha

 A paubhā (Devanagari: पौभा) is a traditional religious painting made by the Newar people of Nepal.
-Paubhas depict deities, mandalas or monuments, and are used to help the practitioners in meditation.
-The Tibetan equivalent is known as Thangka.
-The main difference between Thangka and Paubha is that Thangka is exclusive to Buddhist art, while paubha is used in both Hindu and Buddhist art traditions by the Newar community.
+Paubhās depict deities, mandalas or monuments, and are used to help the practitioners in meditation.
+The Tibetan equivalent is known as thangka.
+The main difference between thangka and paubha is that thangka is a Buddhist art, while paubha is used for both Hindu and Buddhist art by the Newar community.

-The traditional painters of paubhas are the Chitrakar caste who are known as Pun (पुं) in Nepal Bhasa.
+The traditional painters of paubhās are the Chitrakar caste who are known as Pun (पुं) in Nepal Bhasa.

 History

-A paubha of Amitabha Buddha at the Los Angeles County Museum is believed to be the earliest specimen which is done in a style dating from the 11th century (Nepal Sambat 485).
+A paubhā of Amitabha Buddha at the Los Angeles County Museum is believed to be the earliest specimen which is done in a style dating from the 11th century (Nepal Sambat 485).
 It is a specimen of the skill of Newar artists that made them sought-after throughout the Himalayan region and as far as China.
-Newar artists and merchants took the paubha art to Tibet from which the Tibetan thangka evolved.
+Newar artists and merchants took the paubhā art to Tibet from which the Tibetan thangka evolved.

 The painting

-Paubhas are painted on a rectangular piece of canvas.
+Paubhās are painted on a rectangular piece of canvas.
 It is prepared by applying a mixture of buffalo glue and white clay on it.
 The surface is then rubbed with a smooth stone to give it polish.
 The painting is done according to the rules and dimensions handed down by tradition, and artists cannot exercise their creativity.

 The paint is made from minerals and plants.
-Gold and silver paint are also used on paubhas.
+Gold and silver paint are also used on paubhās.
 The eyes of the deity are painted when the rest of the painting has been completed, and is known as "mikhā chāyekegu" (opening the eyes).
-Brocade is sewn to the edge of the paubha to make a frame for display.
+Brocade is sewn to the edge of the paubhā to make a frame for display.